FPGA-Based Neural Network Accelerators for Space Applications: A Survey

-Lemaire et al. (2020)~\cite{lemaireFPGAbasedHybridNeural2020} proposed an FPGA-based accelerator for a Hybrid Neural Network (HNN) designed for cloud detection onboard satellites, leveraging the LeNet model~\cite{lecunGradientbasedLearningApplied1998} as its foundation.
-This HNN integrates a traditional CNN with an SNN architecture.
-Its accelerator comprises three primary components: the feature extraction module, which is implemented following a traditional CNN approach inspired by previous work~\cite{hamdanVHDLAutogenerationTool2018}; the interface between the traditional CNN and SNN component, which converts rate-based data into spike trains; and the classification SNN layers, in which each neuron follows the Integrate and Fire (IF) model~\cite{burkittReviewIntegrateandfireNeuron2006}.
+\phantomsection \textbf{Lemaire et al. (2020)~\cite{lemaireFPGAbasedHybridNeural2020}} proposed an accelerator for a Hybrid Neural Network (HNN) designed for cloud detection on-board satellites, leveraging the LeNet model~\cite{lecunGradientbasedLearningApplied1998} as its foundation.
+This HNN integrated a traditional CNN with an SNN, and its accelerator comprised three primary components.
+These components were the feature extraction module, implemented following a traditional CNN implementation~\cite{hamdanVhdlGeneratorHigh2017}; the interface between the traditional CNN and SNN component, which converted rate-based data into spike trains; and the classification SNN layers, in which each neuron followed the Integrate and Fire (IF) model~\cite{burkittReviewIntegrateandfireNeuron2006}.

 This system was successfully implemented at a clock frequency of 100 MHz on a Cyclone-V FPGA, mirroring the hardware configuration employed by the OPS-SAT~\cite{evansOPSSATESANanosatellite2014,evansOPSSATOperationalConcept2016}.
-The implementation yielded an accuracy of 87\%, latency of 43 $\mu s$, logic cell occupation of 59\%, and power consumption of 1192.66 mW.
-In contrast, its counterpart, implemented without incorporating SNN components, achieved an accuracy of 88\%, latency of 25 $\mu s$, logic cell occupation of 71\%, and power consumption of 1248.44 mW.
+The implementation achieved an accuracy of 87\%, a latency of 43 µs, utilized 59\% of logic cells, and consumed 1192.66 mW of power.
+In contrast, its counterpart, implemented without incorporating SNN components, achieved an accuracy of 88\%, a latency of 25 $\mu s$, logic cell occupation of 71\%, and power consumption of 1248.44 mW.